Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction: Authentication via Multi-agent Interaction

-In this section, we introduce an authentication protocol based on abstract multi-agent interaction.
-We call this protocol \textbf{A}uthentication via \textbf{M}ulti-agent \textbf{I}nteraction (\ami; pronounced ``Am I?").
+This section details our proposed protocol, called \textbf{A}uthentication via \textbf{M}ulti-agent \textbf{I}nteraction (\ami; pronounced ``Am I?").
 In the following, we use calligraphic letters (e.g., $\mathcal{X}$) to denote sets, lower case letters to denote elements of sets and functions, and upper case letters to denote random variables.
 We use $\Delta(\mathcal{X})$ to denote the set of all probability distributions over elements of set $\mathcal{X}$.

-We consider a basic authentication setting in which a client seeks to authenticate to a server as a particular user.
-The server must decide whether the client is the intended user or an adversarial client attempting to access the server as the intended user.
-In the former case, we refer to the client as a \textit{legitimate} client; otherwise it is an \textit{adversarial} client.
+We consider a setting in which a client seeks to authenticate to a server as a particular user, $u$.
+The server must decide whether the client is the intended (\emph{legitimate}) user $u$ or an \emph{adversarial} client attempting to access the server as the intended user.

-\textbf{Protocol:} When a client seeks to authenticate, the server initiates an interaction process which proceeds through time steps $t = 0,1,2,....,l$.
+\textbf{Protocol:} When a client seeks to authenticate, the server initiates an interaction process which proceeds through time steps $t = 0,1,2,....,l$ (cf. Figure~\ref{fig:maap}).
 At each time step $t$, the client and server independently choose actions $A_c^t$ and $A_s^t$, respectively, with values in a finite set of available actions, $\actionset \coloneqq \{1,...,n\}$.
 The agents then send their chosen actions to each other.
 The server associates a probabilistic decision model, $\pi_u$, with each legitimate user; the decision model is known only to the server agent and the legitimate user.
-At the end of the interaction process, the server decides whether the interaction history $H_l \coloneqq (A_s^0, A_c^0, ..., A_s^l, A_c^l)$ has been generated with an agent using the decision model associated with the legitimate user.
-If the server decides it has been interacting with this model, then it authenticates the client agent; otherwise, it rejects the client agent.
+At the end of the interaction process, the server decides whether the interaction history $H_l \coloneqq (A_s^0, A_c^0, ..., A_s^l, A_c^l)$ was generated with a client using the model $\pi_u$ associated with the legitimate user.
+If the server decides it has been interacting with this model, then it authenticates the client as user $u$; otherwise, it rejects the client agent.